-Staff development is driven and facilitated by the principal and the Director of Educational Services and focuses on balanced literacy and the Next Generation Science Standards.
+Staff development is driven and facilitated by the principal and the Director of Educational Services and focuses on balanced literacy, math and the Next Generation Science Standards.
 Teachers collect new student assessments across the year, which helps drive instruction.
 The Technology Mentor provides staff in-services and continues to support every teacher in creating and sustaining an active website for students and parents to access.
-The staff has been encouraged and supported to attend professional learning opportunities at the Teachers College Reading and Writing Project, workshops with authors focusing on the teaching of reading and writing, Responsive Classroom institutes and one-day workshops, events connected with the Museum of Tolerance, STEAM expo events, and innovative learning conferences.
+The staff has been encouraged and supported to attend professional learning opportunities workshops, PLC Institute, one-day SMCOE workshops, events connected with the Museum of Tolerance, STEAM Expo events, and innovative learning conferences.
+Our staff is also supported by three HCSD Instructional Coaches who support the staff at all four sites in HCSD.

 North has many teachers taking on Hillsborough Incentive Plans (HIP) that involve research on various areas of education.
 Hillsborough Incentive Plans help create a climate of professional development for the school.
+In 23/24, our reading specialist created a HIP plan around WIN (What I Need) time for students, and our 5th grade teacher created a HIP plan around education and AI.